BrowserBox/BrowserBox/README.md

 Things that aren't normally possible, become possible.

-Robot Head can be used to build all sorts of extensions to the normal Browser experience without needing to go through the Chrome WebStore.
+BrowserView can be used to build all sorts of extensions to the normal Browser experience without needing to go through the Chrome WebStore.

 This is because the browser runs in headless mode and is controlled by DevTools (a string-based websocket protocol), interfaced with a simple frontend UI.